Referenced in this article

 Key Takeaways

-• The Mental Health Parity and Addiction Equity Act (MHPAEA) requires insurance plans to cover outpatient addiction treatment at parity with medical/surgical benefits
+- The Mental Health Parity and Addiction Equity Act (MHPAEA) requires insurance plans that cover behavioral health to apply no greater restrictions to outpatient addiction treatment than to medical/surgical benefits

 What Is Outpatient Rehab?